EONRaider/Packet-Sniffer/README.md

-# Low-level Network Packet Sniffer
+# Python 3 Network Packet Sniffer

 A simple pure-Python network packet sniffer.
 Packets are disassembled as they arrive at a given network interface controller and their information is displayed on screen.

+This application maintains no dependencies on third-party modules and can be run by any Python 3.x interpreter.

 ## Installation